Tax Zones

 Humber Freeport

-There are several advantages for being inside a new tax zones.
-These zones are specifically there to attract new businesses and stimulate new investment into the area.
+There are several advantages for being inside a new tax site.
+These sites are specifically there to attract new businesses and stimulate new investment into the area.
 Benefits include accelerated capital allowances, relief from stamp duty and land taxes; relief from business rates and finally relief from employer’s National Insurance contributions for the first three years of being operational.

 • Green Energy Jobs